WORKSHOPS4GIRLS

 Share your story

 Practice telling people about your project.
 What was your issue?
-Why did you you choose it, what did you accomplish?
+Why did you choose it, what did you accomplish?

 Need inspiration ?